 NDIS is the Australian National Disability Insurance Scheme - a new way of providing community linking and individualised support for people with permanent and significant disability, their families and carers.
-The Scheme is currently being introduced in stages within different States and Territories.
-Full national roll-out is due by 2019.
 Visit the NDIS website

 SPEVI has selected a number of NDIS resources that may be relevant to SPEVI members and parents, carers and educators of children with vision impairment, in the context of the NDIS.
 These resources are published by the NDIA.